apache/skywalking/docs/en/guides/How-to-build.md

 For each official Apache release, there is a complete and independent source code tar, which includes all source codes.
 You could download it from [SkyWalking Apache download page](http://skywalking.apache.org/downloads/).
 There is no requirement related to git when compiling this.
 Just follow these steps.

 1. Prepare JDK8+ and Maven 3.6+.
-1. Run `./mvnw clean package -DskipTests`.
+1. Run `./mvnw clean package -Dmaven.test.skip`.
 1. All packages are in `/dist`.(.tar.gz for Linux and .zip for Windows).

 ### Advanced compiling